Uncommon Valor: A Vietnam Story: Reception

 The key factor to the song's acclaim was the nearly two-minute verse by R.A. the Rugged Man.
 Album reviews referenced the verse as the highlight of the song.
 An AllHipHop.com review called the song, "the most insightful track JMT has done in years".
 The review goes on to state that, "this record will be remembered most for R.A.'s robotic flow recounting his own father's story of war while absolutely murdering the beat."
 HipHopDX.com writer Joshua Naber, states that it is "possibly my favorite verse of the year", calling it an "epic tale of War".
 The October 2006 issue of The Source magazine featured the verse as its "Hip-Hop Quotable" of the month, and listed "Uncommon Valor" on its "Fat Tape" list.

 While the performance of R.A. garnered considerable attention and acclaim, it was not the sole factor in the song's popularity.
 An online reviewer for HipHopLinguistics.com praises the performance of Vinnie Paz, stating that he, "does a great job personalizing the effects of war."
 RapReviews.com reviewer Steve 'Flash' Juon described the song as, "creepy and hair-raising as hip-hop gets".
 Juon also praises the production work stating, "Stoupe ups the ante by sneaking in subtle sound effects that make you feel like you're right there in the jungle."
 MVRemix.com reviewer Michael Diston called the song a "stunning moment", while also commenting on the song's concept and fitting production, explaining, "the haunting beat does the subject matter justice – a fantastic concept and one of JMT's finest moments."

 Samples

-The opening of the song begins with an excerpt from Richard Nixon's resignation speech and a line from a 1950s American public service announcement, Duck and Cover, about a possible nuclear attack.
+The opening of the song begins with an excerpt from President Richard Nixon's resignation speech and a line from a 1950s American public service announcement, Duck and Cover, about a possible nuclear attack.
 The vocals were also sampled from a song called "The River is Flowing" by Basque.